BerkaySarpkaya/EDA-Clustering-Classification/README.md

-# EDA-Clustering-LogisticRegresion
+# EDA-Clustering-Classification
-This repository focuses to a comprehensive study on a Bank Customer dataset.
-Exploratory data analysis, customer segmentation and churn classification are conducted on the dataset, which is taken from kaggle.
+This repository is dedicated to conducting a thorough examination of a dataset related to Bank Customers.
+It involves performing exploratory data analysis, customer segmentation, and churn classification on the dataset, sourced from Kaggle.